Anomaly detected in lunar lander mission

 In a second statement, the company said it is gathering data and working on the problem, which could damage the spacecraft’s ability to land on the moon.
 The company also noted the spacecraft’s battery was reaching operationally low levels.

-In a third statement, Astrobiotic said it had resumed communication with the Peregrine after a known communications blackout and had successfully reoriented the craft toward the sun and is now charging the battery.
+In a third statement, Astrobotic said it had resumed communication with the Peregrine after a known communications blackout and had successfully reoriented the craft toward the sun and is now charging the battery.

 The company is continuing to investigate the propulsion system, which it believes is responsible for the issue.

-In a fourth statement, Astrobiotic indicated there was a failure in the propulsion system that it is attempting to stabilize but is prioritizing “maximizing the science and data we can capture.”
+In a fourth statement, Astrobotic indicated there was a failure in the propulsion system that it is attempting to stabilize but is prioritizing “maximizing the science and data we can capture.”

 The Peregrine will be the first American craft to land on the moon since the end of the Apollo program in 1972.
 The expensive program was discontinued in favor of less-costly investment in low-Earth orbit initiatives.